Major & Minor

 - BA in Asian Languages and Literatures with subplans in Arabic, Chinese, Hindi/Urdu, Hmong, Japanese, and Korean

 - Minor in Asian Languages and Literatures with subplans in Arabic, Chinese, Hindi/Urdu, Hmong, Japanese, and Korean

 - Certificate in Advanced Chinese

-A major in Asian and Middle Eastern Studies pairs well with other fields of study such as film and media studies, global studies, history, technology, environmental studies, and business.
+A major in (ALL) Asian and Middle Eastern Studies pairs well with other fields of study such as film and media studies, global studies, history, technology, environmental studies, and business.